|Table of Contents:|

 Windows on Macs

 There are Mac-native versions of most popular applications such as Microsoft Office.
 However, if you want to run Windows on your Mac, you can!
-Using Bootcamp, you can directly install Windows and Windows applications, then choose whether you want to boot the computer into Windows or OS X.
+Using Bootcamp, you can directly install Windows and Windows applications on Intel-based Macs, then choose whether you want to boot the computer into Windows or OS X. Bootcamp is not available for the newest Macs equipped with ARM-based Apple M1 processors.

 The one thing you can’t do is take advantage of Windows 10’s touch and stylus support, since Macs don’t have touchscreen displays.